km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit0/writeup.md.md

-WSL: Abbreviation of Windows Subsystem for Linux, which allows you to run the Linux terminal in your own terminal and access your own Windows files, although that does require slightly different syntax.
+**WSL**: Abbreviation of Windows Subsystem for Linux, which allows you to run the Linux terminal in your own terminal and access your own Windows files, although that does require slightly different syntax.
 Thankfully, you won't have to worry about that until OverTheWire Leviathan.
 I would recommend installing Ubuntu as it's the most beginner-friendly Linux system.